Edward Hawke, 1st Baron Hawke: First Lord of the Admiralty

-Hawke then retired from active duty, becoming Rear-Admiral of Great Britain on 4 January 1763 and Vice-Admiral of Great Britain on 5 November 1765.
-He was made First Lord of the Admiralty in the Chatham Ministry in December 1766 and promoted to Admiral of the Fleet on 15 January 1768.
+Hawke then retired from active duty, being promoted to Admiral of the White on 21 October 1762 and being appointed Rear-Admiral of Great Britain on 4 January 1763 and Vice-Admiral of Great Britain on 5 November 1765.
+He was made First Lord of the Admiralty in the Chatham ministry in December 1766 and promoted to Admiral of the Fleet on 15 January 1768.
 His appointment drew on his expertise on naval matters, as he did little to enhance the government politically.
 During his time as First Lord, Hawke was successful in bringing the navy's spending under control.
 He also oversaw the mobilisation of the navy during the Falklands Crisis in 1770 and was then succeeded as First Lord by Lord Sandwich in January 1771.

 Hawke was influential in the decision to give Captain James Cook command of his first expedition that left in 1768.
 When at a meeting in the Royal Geographical Society it was suggested that a civilian should lead the expedition, Hawke is supposed to have remarked that he would sooner have his right hand cut off than allow this to happen.
 Cook named a series of prominent places that he came across in the 'New World' after Hawke as a sign of his gratitude.